 Lithuanian citizens can propose policies and make binding decisions on issues of importance to them through referendums and petitions.
-Since the reestablishment of Lithuania's independence in 1990, there have been 14 referendums, although only five of these have been successful (including the 2004 referendum approving Lithuania's membership in the European Union and the 2012 consultative (advisory) referendum on the construction of a new nuclear power plant).
+Since the reestablishment of Lithuania's independence in 1990, there have been 14 referendums, although only five of these have been successful in terms of attracting sufficient number of voters (including the 2004 referendum approving Lithuania's membership in the European Union and the 2012 consultative (advisory) referendum on the construction of a new nuclear power plant).
 A referendum to amend the constitution to introduce dual citizenship was held in conjunction with the 2019 presidential elections, but this failed to attract the number of votes necessary to change the constitution.
 Today, to call a referendum, a total of 300,000 signatures of Lithuanian citizens with the right to vote must be collected within three months.
 For the referendum to be valid, more than one-half of all voters must participate.
 Citizens also have the right to propose a legislative initiative (by collecting 50,000 signatures within two months) that, if successful, must be addressed in parliament.
-Only two citizens' initiatives secured the necessary signatures to be debated during the 2012 to 2016 parliament.
-One initiative proposed to control alcohol consumption, while a second proposed a ban on electricity supplied from the new Belarus nuclear-power plant to Lithuania.
+Only three citizens' initiatives secured the necessary signatures to be debated during the 2012 to 2016 parliament.
+One initiative proposed to control alcohol consumption, a second proposed a ban on use of electricity supplied from the newly built nuclear power plant in Belarus, and the third was related to the use of foreign-language characters in official documents.
+No initiatives have been attempted since 2016.
 A right to petition also exists, giving individuals the ability to address the parliament's Petition Commission.

-Score 8 The Slovak constitution provides far-reaching possibilities for citizens to actively propose and take binding decisions on issues of importance to them through popular initiatives and referendums (articles 93 - 100).
+The Slovak constitution provides far-reaching possibilities for citizens to actively propose and take binding decisions on issues of importance to them through popular initiatives and referendums (articles 93 - 100).
 Referendums are obligatory in the case of the country entering or withdrawing from an alliance with other states (like the European Union).
 Furthermore, a referendum can be called for in the case of "other important issues of public interest" (Article 93.2); referendums on basic rights and liberties, taxes, levies, and the state budget are forbidden (Article 93.3).
 There are two ways to call a referendum: by a resolution of the National Council or on the basis of a petition signed by a minimum of 350,000 citizens.
 The results of referendums are binding, and the constitutional barriers for changing the decisions are high; only a three-fifths majority in the National Council can overrule a decision made by referendum, and can do so only after three years (Article 99.1).
 Likewise, no referendum on the same issue can be held until three years have passed (Article 99.2).
 Similar provisions exist at the local level.
-In the period under review, however, no nationwide referendum was held, only several local ones took place along with the municipal elections.